 19:30 - 20:30

 An event aimed at adults part of Cardiff's first Children's Literature Festival

-Join Dr Heather Worthington (Cardiff University) as she chats to Charlie Higson (Young Bond) and Andrew Lane (Young Sherlock), exploring the choices writers make when writing for young and old, and the dilemmas and dramas of re-writing famous detectives when writing a crime detection thriller.
+Dr Heather Worthington (Cardiff University), Charlie Higson (Young Bond) and Andrew Lane (Young Sherlock), explored the choices writers make when writing for young and old, and the dilemmas and dramas of re-writing famous detectives when writing a crime detection thriller.